PyFillingTeam/PyFilling/README.md

 *  Lastly, @bitofeverything for coming up with the name PyFilling.

 ## Disclaimer
 Please do not use this for malicious purposes!
-We did this as students to see if it was possible
+We did this as students to see if it was possible.